philgyford/ffffound-export/README.md

 ## Caveats

+### Encoding

-* There are some issues with encoding, that result in odd characters appearing in the generated pages.
-Ffffound doesn't have any content-type encoding specified and I've spent way too long trying to get this working nicely.
+There are some issues with encoding that result in odd characters appearing in the generated pages.
+Ffffound doesn't have any content-type encoding specified when requesting pages, which doesn't help.
+I've spent way too long trying to get this working nicely.

 Any suggestions welcome.
+To test, do:

+	python ffffind.py philgyford 2

+Then open `page2.html` and search for "Something good".
+The next characters are "Â«" rather than just "«".
+Also look in `images.json`.

 * I know the code is horrible.

 ## Contact